belginecem/myLibrary/Readme.md

 MyLibrary is a personal library application written with PHP and CodeIgniter framework.
-Wıth the application, the user can list the books and the detailed descriptions of each of them, Filter the books with the author or with the genres, Execute search for the book with the name, author or genre, Reach the descripted pages of the books from the search results.
+With the application, the user can list the books and the detailed descriptions of each of them, Filter the books with the author or with the genres, Execute search for the book with the name, author or genre, Reach the descripted pages of the books from the search results.